 “The head I put on the box for the trinity wasn’t mine, I transformed it to look like me but I use one of the sphynxes head instead, I’m sorry Sheryl.”

-Why don’t you just stop lying Leann? why did you said it was your head?
-And you got the nerve to chop mine!!
+“Why don’t you just stop lying Leann? why did you said it was your head?
+And you got the nerve to chop mine!!”

 “Because I had the chance Sheryl, I wasn’t ready to chop my own head off and I recall I told you I didn’t trust Paimon on that, so I decided to do a test with one of the sphynxes, making it look like my head and it seemed it worked for a while.”

-Well, I think that the spell you put on it just faded, and now they are letting us know that we still OWE them a fucking head!! so we haven’t finished Leann.
+“Well, I think that the spell you put on it just faded, and now they are letting us know that we still OWE them a fucking head!! so we haven’t finished Leann.”

-Is there a chance I can slice my head again?
+“Is there a chance I can slice my head again?
 Can I regrow it again?
-I’m aware I will not be the same person but what the hell, I don’t care anymore as long as we get rid of them.
+I’m aware I will not be the same person but what the hell, I don’t care anymore as long as we get rid of them.”

 “That’s the problem Sheryl, that’s a one-time thing.
 If you severe it again, you will just die.”

-Really?
-How can I trust you on that?
+“Really?
+How can I trust you on that?”

 “I just know Sheryl, in hell things are pretty visible, there is no chance to hide anything, it’s just like the place sets anything out-front, there is no way of hiding anything.
 I saw my powers worked on the sphynxes head and it remained looking like mine while I put it on the box, after that I have no idea what happened.”